kevinpt/vhdl-extras/doc/rst/packages.rst

 `strings_fixed.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/strings_fixed.vhdl>`_

-Operations for fixed
-length strings using
-the built in string
-type.
+This package provides a string library for operating on fixed length strings.
+This is a clone of the Ada'95 library Ada.Strings.Fixed.
+It is a nearly complete implementation with only the procedures taking character mapping functions omitted because of VHDL limitations.

 .. _strings_maps: